 Each Committee will be composed of no fewer than 5 voting members and no greater than 9 voting members.
-A Committee will not contain two or more voting members from the same agency or designee shall serve to support and convene all CoC committees, subcommittees, or work groups, but will not be a voting member.
+A Committee will not contain two or more voting members from the same agency or entity without Home for Everyone Board approval.
+The Lead Agency's Executive Director or their designee shall serve to support and convene all CoC committees, subcommittees, or work groups, but will not be a voting member.